aiven/aiven-docs/docs/products/postgresql/howto/migrate-cloud-region.md

 status, the PostgreSQL endpoint will not change.

 :::note
-You can check the nodes\' availability at the top of the service\'s page, just below the service\'s name.
+You can check the nodes\' availability at the top of the service's page, just below the service's name.
 :::

 :::tip